mrsilver76/sidebyside/README.md

 The filename is deterministic: given the same pair of input files, the output name will always be the same - regardless of options like separator width or output resolution.
 This ensures consistency across runs and avoids unnecessary duplication.

 >[!NOTE]
 >By default, the tool will not overwrite existing files.
-If you change visual settings and want updated images, use the `--overwrite` flag to force regeneration.
+If you change visual settings and want updated images, use the `--write` flag to force regeneration.

 When images are sorted by date (default), the output file’s creation and modification times are set to the earliest of the two input images.
-When using `--random`, timestamps are not modified to avoid implying an artificial order.
+When using `--shuffle`, timestamps are not modified to avoid implying an artificial order.

 ## 🛟 Questions/problems?